-- Describe how the AAA coordinates its disaster preparedness plans and activities with local emergency response agencies, relief organizations, state and local governments, and other organizations responsible for emergency preparedness and response as required in OAA, Title III, Section 310: - 2.
-Identify each of the local Office of Emergency Services (OES) contact person(s) within the PSA that the AAA will coordinate with in the event of a disaster (add additional information as needed for each OES within the PSA):
+4. Identify each of the 'occus Office of Emergency Services (OES) contact person(s) within the PSA that the AA. will coordinate with in the event of a disaster (add additional information as needed for each OES within the PSA):